-$(88)Bijeli_i i$ crvenaj su se meni [ti kaput], [tj suknja] i [ti šešir] dopali. white and red are self me.DAT coat dress and hat pleased
+(88) Bijeli_i i crvena_j su se meni [t_i kaput], [t_j suknja] i [t_i šešir] dopali white and red are self me.{DAT} coat dress and hat pleased

 This is rather interesting under the sideward-movement approach.
-Sideward movement was originally proposed by Nunes (2004) for PG constructions, to create a dependency that voids traditional islands.
+Sideward movement was originally proposed by Nunes for PG constructions, to create a dependency that voids traditional islands.
 That we see a locality effect here is quite interesting from this perspective.
 It is a different kind of a locality effect though: it does not involve traditional islandhood, it is more akin to intervention effects (traditional islands and intervention effects are treated rather differently in the current theory; this was also the case with the GB accounts in Chomsky 1986 and Rizzi 1990, where they actually involved different configurations: domination vs c-command).

 The effect in question, which I will refer to as the ban on non-contiguous ATB, is also at work in examples (70) and (71), discussed above.
-It contributes to the unacceptability of (71) and it is the reason for the degraded status of (70) (recall that, under the current analysis, in contrast to (69), (70) does not violate the CSC, hence the contrast between these examples).
-Thus, the ATB dependency between $t_i$ -s in (70), repeated below, skips a potential ATB site ( $t_i$ ).
+It contributes to the unacceptability of (71) and it's the reason for the degraded status of (70) (recall that, under the current analysis, in contrast to (69), (70) does not violate the CSC, hence the contrast between these examples).
+Thus, the ATB dependency between t_j -s in (70) skips a potential ATB site (t_i).
+It is apparently not possible to form an ATB dependency between e_i and e_k across e_j in (89) while it is possible to form it between all three, or between e_j and e_k (see (86)), or e_i and e_j , as in (90), with ATB between 'red dress' and 'red shirt' (košulja is feminine)).